diem-ai/les_pays_en_chiffres/README.md

 ## Deployment
 ### Prerequisite
 1) You have to install psql tool on your PC.
-You can install [Postgresql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) 12.0 to have it
+You can install [PostgreSql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) 12.0 to have it
-2) You have to create an account in SaaS [ElephanSQL](https://www.elephantsql.com)
-3) You have to create [an instance](https://www.elephantsql.com/plans.html) with the free plan (Tiny Turle) of PostgreSql with the version PostgreSQL 11 (or higher).
-The version 11.x.y is available in the Region US-East-1 (Northen Virginia)

-### Create environment variable
+#### Create environment variable for PostgreSql
-1) Add posgresql into PATH environment variable
+Add posgresql into PATH environment variable
 <code>
 set POSTPRESQL = C:\projets\pgsql\bin
 </code>